slatedocs/slate/source/includes/_message.md

 Within this workflow, the message proceeds to the next phase under each transition.

-- When source application publishes the message, which is an Update *Request* message
+- When the source application publishes the message, which is the Update *Request* message
 - When Broker converts the request, it becomes an Update *Decision* message
-- When Target application receives the decision and processes it, then it transforms to Update *Reply* message and is delivered back to the broker.
+- When the Target application receives the decision and processes it, then transforms it to an Update *Reply* message and is delivered back to the broker.

 Normally, the message under each transition will extend the headers of the current phase, and append additional info for the next step.